ckunakom/tableau_api/README.md

 Here is some of the usage that I tried out and put to use:
 - Download Workbooks for Git Revision
-- Create Groups, Projects and set Permission for each group for the Project
+- Create Groups, Projects and Set Permission for each group for the Project

 ### Before Running Files
+Create python virtual environment and `pip install` the following modules:
+- TableauServerConnection
+- requests
+- tableau_api_lib
+- python-dotenv

-Fill out `var.py` with your API token and Tableau Server information.
+Fill out `env.txt` with your API token and Tableau Server information and rename it to `.env`.

 Here's where you can create a Personal Access Token: https://help.tableau.com/current/online/en-us/security_personal_access_tokens.htm

 ### Download Workbooks for Git Revision